-- Can you do it bit by bit?
+- Can we do it bit by bit?

-- Can you identify the part that is most important?
+- Can we identify the part that is most important?

-- If so, can you start with that bit?
+- If so, can we start with that bit?

 Is It Really Beyond You?

-Of course, there are times when, as a last resort, you just have to admit defeat.
-If nobody can tell you what they want, why they want it nor how to do it, there really isn’t much you can do for them.
+Of course, there are times when, as a last resort, we just have to admit defeat.

-- Is there something else you could be doing instead?
+- Is there something you can do instead?

 Reason: I’m Exhausted